B33rs33k3r/codepi/README.md

 You can clone this project with this command line: git clone https://github.com/B33rs33k3r/codepi.git

-Copy .env.example file and name it .env then fill this file with your environment values.
+- 1: Copy .env.example file and name it .env then fill this file with your environment values.
-You can now procced to database migration and seeding with this command php artisan migrate:fresh --seed Do not forget to install javascript and Laravel dependencies with:
+- 2: You can now procced to database migration and seeding with this command: php artisan migrate:fresh --seed

+- Do not forget to install javascript and Laravel dependencies with:
 - Laravel: composer install
 - Javascript: npm install

 ## License